Skip to main content

 One command.
 Watching your routes in minutes.

 Drop the SDK into any Next.js app on 13.4 or later — App Router or Pages.
-15KB gzipped, cookieless, US-only data residency.
+15KB gzipped, cookieless.
 Parser builds your route graph; the first deploy attaches itself automatically.

 $ npx @trueclara/install